silnrsi/font-nokyung/README.md

 # Nokyung

 Nokyung is an open font for the New Tai Lue script.
-Font sources are in UFO2 format.
+Font sources are in UFO3+designspace format.
 The [preflight](preflight) tool requires [pysilfont](https://github.com/silnrsi/pysilfont).
 The build process requires [smith](https://github.com/silnrsi/smith) and project build parameters are set in the [wscript](wscript).

-At the moment the project is still undergoing significant changes as we further develop our UFO-based workflow. **Be aware that font metrics may change in future versions and cause document reflow.**

 For installation and use see [README.txt](README.txt).